Junyi42/monst3r/README.md

 > **Update (12/15):** Using the non-batchified version of the global optimization, the memory usage has been reduced.
 Now, it only requires ~23G VRAM to inference on a 65-frames 16:9 video.
 It is now slower, but we are **welcome to any PRs** to improve the memory-speed trade-off, e.g., using a window-wise optimization in function `forward_non_batchify()` instead of edge-wise.

 > **Update (1/20):** We have added a fully feed-forward mode for the inference code, which can run in real-time.
 The results are worse than the global optimization mode, and it only applies to cases where the camera motion is small.
 More details will be updated soon.

+> **Update (3/5):** [YunjieYu](https://github.com/YunjieYu) have added a window-wise mode for the inference code, which improve the memory-speed trade-off.
+Now one can directly optimize a long video with a larger number of frames, and obtain expected results.
+More details will be updated soon.
+Thanks [@YunjieYu](https://github.com/YunjieYu).

 ### Visualization